bitwarden/help/README.md

 # Bitwarden Help Center

-The Bitwarden help center project is written using Jekyll, which is hosted/deployed to a GitHub pages branch ([https://help.bitwarden.com/](https://help.bitwarden.com/)).
+The Bitwarden help center project is written using Jekyll, which is deployed at ([https://bitwarden.com/help/](https://bitwarden.com/help/)).

 # Build/Run